michelif/ETH-Students-instructions/_posts/2019-01-21-instructions.md

 python your_python_code.py

 ```
-In order to run a training on a single gpu, you dont have to modify the script above at all, expect of changing the last line in order to load your personal python script.
+In order to run a training on a single gpu, you dont have to modify the script at all, except of changing the last line in order to run your personal code.

-Running the script will give you a file called slurm-XXX.out containing the terminal output of your job as well as possible errors.
-Input files and the output files such as pickle files saving the trained model can be only stored in the /t3home directory by now.
+Submitting / running submit_train.sh will give you a file called slurm-XXX.out containing the terminal output of your job as well as possible errors.
+Input and the output such as pickle files saving the trained model can only be stored in the /t3home directory by now.

 5. The status of the jobs can be checked with